wiseguy/starter-esri-dojo-knockout-karma-jasmine/README.md

 7. A blocking API
 	core.blockComponent(node or ID);
 	core.resumeComponent(node or ID);
-8. A URL update API
+8. A URL update API - hash.updateURL and hash.updateApp
-9. Touch Events
+9. Shows how to use Touch Events
-10. Responsive Layout
+10. Responsive Layout - Bootstrap
+11. Appcache for offline capabilities

 ## What goes where?
 Folder Structure
 1. src/app/js/components - UI components.
 May be part of the View linked to the menu